Colm1711/dawg_house/README.md

 - The User model contains information about the user.
 It is part of the Django allauth library
 - The model contains the following fields: username, password, first_name, last_name, is_staff, is_active, is_superuser, last_login, date_joined

-##### Profile Model
+##### User Profile Model
-- The Meal model contains information about user such as contains further details such as email, fullname, phone number and address details for delivery purposes.
+- The User Profile contains information about user such as contains further details such as email, fullname, phone number and address details for delivery purposes.
 - It contains User as a foreign-key.
-- The model contains the following fields:  email, Name, phone_number, address1, address2, city, county, eir_code
+- The model contains the following fields:  email, Name, phone_number, address1, address2, county, eir_code, is_service_provider, acc_updated_on, acc_created_on

-##### Food_item Model
+##### Service Provider Model
-- The category model contains the available meal items
+- The Service Provider contains information about service provider such as contains further details
 - The model contains the following fields: food_name, food_image, description, price, slug

 ##### Review Model